NOTE - This guide is for the latest iOS version only

 Input Source: For most effective microphone pick-up response, the user has the choice of using the front, back or right microphone.
 It will also allow you to choose between an internal or attached headset mic, or any other audio devices attached via Lightning, dock connector or USB.

-Input Channel: If you have a stereo input connected you can choose what channel you want the tuner to listen to, or select All (by selecting then number less than 1) to have it listen to both channels.
+Input Channel: If you have a stereo input connected you can choose what channel you want the tuner to listen to, or select All (by selecting a number less than 1) to have it listen to both channels.

 Input Gain Slider: This allows you to make adjustments depending on the environment in which you are working If you are in a small room and are playing loud tones, slide the Input Gain to the left.
 If you have a problem picking up a sound, you will want to move the slider to the right.
 All the way to the left does not allow for a reading so you may need to experiment to discover the perfect Input Gain setting for you and your environment.
+Some devices may not allow for the input gain to be changed and the control will be disabled in that case.

 Note: Remember to set Input Gain back to the default setting (75% on iPad or 37% on the iPhone).
 If you fully quit the app, Input Gain will automatically reset to these default settings.